flaxinger/Googler-demo/README.md

 </li>
 <li>
   <h3>Learn to google better with advices</h3>
-  <p>Starting to learn all the features at once may be tiresome.
+  <p>Starting to learn all googling features at once may be tiresome.
 This is why we provide a simple tutorial and a recommendation setting time to time</p>
   </li>

 </ol>